uber/cadence/README.md

 * Use [Cadence command-line tool](https://cadenceworkflow.io/docs/cli/) to perform various tasks on Cadence server cluster
   * Use brew to install CLI: `brew install cadence-workflow`
-  * Use docker image for CLI: `docker run --rm ubercadence/cli:master `.
+  * Use docker image for CLI: `docker run --rm ubercadence/cli:<releaseVersion>`  or `docker run --rm ubercadence/cli:master ` .
 Be sure to update your image when you want to try new features: `docker pull ubercadence/cli:master `
+  * Build the CLI image, see [instructions](docker/README.md#diy-building-an-image-for-any-tag-or-branch)
   * Check out the repo and run `make cadence` to build all tools.
 See [CONTRIBUTING](CONTRIBUTING.md) for prerequisite of make command.